 Casal, P., and Williams, A., "Asymmetric Procreative Justice: A Defense"

-Producing offspring and providing them with the start in life to which they are entiteld involves individuals bearing various economic costs.
-These standardly include production costs and may also include net social costs, which arise when the rate of reproduction exceeds a certain level, making some indivdiuals worse off.
-Institution designers can shape the distribtuion of both kinds of costs.
+Producing offspring and providing them with the start in life to which they are entitled involves individuals bearing various economic costs.
+These standardly include production costs and may also include net social costs, which arise when the rate of reproduction exceeds a certain level, making some individuals worse off.
+Institution designers can shape the distribution of both kinds of costs.
 The paper examines some reasons of fairness relevant to their decisions.
 It concludes that, under certain conditions, procreative justice is asymmetric.
 If reproduction generates net social costs, then there are reasons to ensure those costs are internalized.
-In contrast, when reproeduction generates positive externalities, it is not unfair to the producers to allow third parties to consume those benefits without sharing in their production costs.
-Socializing the production costs of well-reared offspring can instead be justified by appeal to the need to avoid gender-based injustice, harms to offspring, and ineffiency rather than by appeal to any producer entitlements.
-The paper´s defense of the asymmetry provides a response to the critics of Casal and Williams´previous "Equality of Resources and Procreative Justice".
+In contrast, when reproduction generates positive externalities, it is not unfair to the producers to allow third parties to consume those benefits without sharing in their production costs.
+Socializing the production costs of well-reared offspring can instead be justified by appeal to the need to avoid gender-based injustice, harms to offspring, and inefficiency rather than by appeal to any producer entitlements.
+The paper´s defense of the asymmetry provides a response to the critics of Casal and Williams´ previous "Equality of Resources and Procreative Justice".

 Casal, P., "Conservative and Conservationist Sufficiency"